 - The Fourth World.
 (2000) An intermediate-future novel set in the southern Mexico of the Zapatistas, and a very good book that deserves to have sold much better than it did.

 - The Watch.
 (2003) A time travel novel set in Richmond, Virginia, featuring Peter Kropotkin as the primary character.
-An accurate portrayal of Kropotkin and his ideas, but not engaging, in part because Danvers presents Kropotkin (in line with his actual character) as too saintly.
+An accurate portrayal of Kropotkin and his ideas, but not particularly engaging, in part because Danvers presents Kropotkin (in line with his actual character) as too saintly.

 - Distress.
 (1995) A hard sci-fi novel with pointed political and social commentary, largely set on an artificial island called “Stateless.”